 The focus to date has been on employee safety to reduce negative interactions experienced by staff, these interactions decreased between June and December.
 The Frontline Employee Safety Plan showed early success in meeting goals to improve safety for riders and employees.
 However, more work needs to be done as total negative interactions trended upward through 2024, driven by interactions among passengers.
-Saskatoon Transit continues to work with Saskatoon Police Service, Saskatoon Fire Department and other agencies to address safety and security issues and, in addition to exploring opportunities for customers to discreetly report concerns to emergency services, will continue to implement the recommendations from the Canadian Urban Transit Association's Prioritizing Safety on Public Transit the entire year.
+Saskatoon Transit continues to work with Saskatoon Police Service, Saskatoon Fire Department and other agencies to address safety and security issues and, in addition to exploring opportunities for customers to discreetly report concerns to emergency services, will continue to implement the recommendations from the Canadian Urban Transit Association's Prioritizing Safety on Public Transit

-Total Negative Interactions Reported (per million rides)
+Total Negative Interactions Reported

+(per million rides)

-All Incidents Incidents Involving Bus Operators The ridership counts collected in 2022 are potentially understated since not all buses had the necessary technology operational during
+The ridership counts collected in 2022 are potentially understated since not all buses had the necessary technology operational during the entire year.